 The 2019-2022 SESAC Radio Station License

-With 2018 already upon us, the RMLC will soon begin negotiations with SESAC on rates and terms to apply to RMLC-represented stations for January 1, 2019-December 31, 2022.
-If SESAC will not agree to reasonable rates and terms by the end of 2018, the RMLC will continue to protect the stations it represents in arbitration.
+The RMLC will soon begin negotiations with SESAC on rates and terms to apply retroactively to RMLC-represented stations for January 1, 2019-December 31, 2022.
+If SESAC and the RMLC cannot agree to reasonable rates and terms, the RMLC will continue to protect the stations it represents in arbitration.